 4. Slow Communication

-Another big challenge that owners face after a disaster is slow communication.
+Another big challenge that property owners face after a disaster is slow communication.
 For example, it can take far too long just to hear back on how much you’ll be entitled to if you have ALE or additional living expenses coverage.
 Meanwhile, you need to arrange someplace for your family to live during the rebuild, not knowing how much rent you’ll be reimbursed for.
-Your public adjustor can be instrumental in getting answers for you from the insurance company in hours; not weeks.
+Your public adjuster can be instrumental in getting answers for you from the insurance company in hours; not weeks.

 5. Emotional Distress

 Finally, you and your family’s emotional distress at sudden homelessness can be devastating, especially since it will soon be clear that your insurance company is working to pay out as little as they have to.
-Simply having a public adjustor on your side to stand up for your rights is a huge emotional support.
+Simply having a public adjuster on your side to stand up for your rights is a huge emotional support.